 From here you may use several practices, beginning with the first ones listed below.

 At first, sit in the morning between two to five minutes, gradually leading up to between twelve and fifteen minutes.
 Longer than this is not required nor recommended for the morning.
 Consistency is important, rather than length of time.
 Devote yourself only to as many minutes, up to fifteen minutes that you can commit to doing every morning.
 A good starting tip is to sit until you begin to feel mentally or physically uncomfortable, and then sit just a bit longer, and then stop.
 Lean back onto the wall or bed and relax.
-I sit back around ten to twelve minutes and use the remainder to continue with the practice I have chosen for the morning in a relaxed position.
-I also put my knees up into a bent position with feet on the floor.
+Sit back around ten to twelve minutes and use the remainder to continue with the practice in a relaxed position.

 Evening meditation has the same fundamentals as the morning meditation.
 Prepare yourself for bed, completing your evening routine by sitting at your designated meditation spot in your bedroom.
 Sit between two to five minutes at night.
 This is all that is needed to make a contact with the Inner, set the mind clear of all the daily activities, and prepare it for the sleep time.
 Use the same format to sit, practice, and lean back.

-At first I had some difficulty committing myself to this twice daily practice.
-Many thoughts come into the mind upon arising, such as “Oh, I can skip today,” or “I’ll make it up later,” or “I don’t feel well enough to meditate.”
-Some common thoughts in the evening could be, “I’m just too tired,” “Im too drunk,” or “It wont really make a difference.”
+Many thoughts may come into the mind, such as “Oh, I can skip today,” or “I’ll make it up later,” or “I don’t feel well enough to meditate.”
+Some common thoughts in the evening could be, “I’m just too tired,” or “It wont really make a difference.”
 All of these are provided to your mind by the ego in an attempt to delay your liberation.
 Become aware of these thought patterns and just observe them while continuing your devotion to the practice.
 Forgive yourself for falling into these thought patterns, and pick right back up at the next opportunity.
 You will see immediate results upon resuming your morning and evening practice.
 A general sense of feeling better, ability to handle situations that were before stressful, and many other subtle “proofs” that will be specific and personal to the student.

 The Cleansing Process